Overview

 Please drive around to the back of St. Thomas Episcopal Church, 2100 Hilton Avenue, and remain in your vehicle.
 A volunteer will come to you to get your information.
 And your food will be delivered to you.

 WNN had to make the hard decision in October of 2022 to limit the number of families served each day to 25.
 It’s a first-come, first-serve basis, so please get here early.
-We will start collecting information around 9:30 a.m.; buggies will go out soon after.
+Our hours, starting November 1st, will be to start taking applications at 9:00 a.m. and start pushing buggies out as soon as possible.
+This is basically continuing our summer years but now that will be all year.

 We are open Monday – Friday as well as the 1st Saturday of each month (unless the 1st is on a holiday weekend, which means we’ll be open on the 2nd Saturday).